-The Plan conforms to the residential land use: density and location objective as one of the goals in the Plan is to develop vacant and underutilized properties within the Area that may have residential uses as a component of the redevelopment.
+The Plan conforms to the residential land use: density and location objective as one of the goals in the Plan is to develop vacant and underutilized properties within the Area, , that is also part of the Town Center Master Plan, that may have residential uses as a component of the redevelopment.
 There are specific programs authorized in the Plan that would provide developer assistance.

-OBJECTIVE #4 - NEIGHBORHOOD CONSERVATION
+OBJECTIVE #4 --- NEIGHBORHOOD CONSERVATION